mathspp/mathspp/pages/02.blog/automatically-pushing-code-changes-during-live-coding-with-uv/item.md

 ```

 This makes it so that I can put `gitsync.py` in a directory that's in my PATH, and then use it from anywhere.
-Now, when I'm teaching, I just run `gitsync.py &` and that starts syncing my code to the repo I'm on in the background!
+Now, when I'm teaching, I just run `gitsync.py &` and that starts syncing my code in the background.
 Pretty cool!